 What are the kinds of things the listeners will be commenting on?

 Clarity.
 Cliches.
 Continuity.
 Awkward sentence structure.
 Originality.
 Things like that.
 Critiques will generally follow the “sandwich” rule: Say something positive.
 Get to the meat of the critique.
 End with something positive.
 We all want to be polite and constructive because we’ll be subjecting our own stories to the same scrutiny!
 At the same time, though, we’re all there to hear the truth.
-Either you’ll hear it in the room with us, or from an editor.
+Either you’ll hear it in the room with us, or from an editor (or no one - most editors don't put much time into telling you why they were not interested).

 What about the art?